 If your employer believes that the USCIS decision is reversible and chooses to file an appeal, it must prepare and submit Form I-290B Notice of Appeal or Motion.
 The notice of denial will usually include this form as an attachment.

 If your employer is choosing to file an appeal, it is important that it indicate this in part two of Form I-290B, which requests information about the appeal or motion.
 Regardless of which option it selects, the employer must complete Form I-290B in its entirety and submit it with a filing fee ($675 in 2019; this fee is subject to change).

-Form I-290B must be prepared and filed by the employer, based on the fact that the I-129 petition was also filed by the employer, meaning that only the employer has the right to appeal its denial.
+Form I-290B must be prepared and filed by the employer.
+That's based on the fact that the I-129 petition was filed by the employer, meaning that only the employer has the right to appeal its denial.